Volcanic Islands of Sicily

 The Aeolian Islands or the Lipari Islands is an archipelago of volcanic islands located north of Sicily.
 The Islands are known to be a very popular tourist destination during summer, and attract more than 200,000 visitors each year.
-The islands had been declared a world heritage site in the year 2000 because of their unique geological features.
+The islands are a world heritage site since 2000 because of their unique geological features.
 There are 8 main islands which make up the archipelago.

 Geography and Geology of the Islands

 The shape of the present archipelago is due to the volcanic activity that took place 260,000 years ago.
 There are two islands that are volcanically active in the archipelago, Vulcano and Stromboli.
 The volcano on Stromboli is in an active erupting state today.

 According to geologists, the Islands had originated from a continental drift of the Earth's crust.
 The archipelago of the Aeolian Islands extends for around 140 kilometers, covering an area of approximately 1,600 square kilometers.

 The eight islands that make up the archipelago have been an extremely popular tourist destination in Italy, thanks to their various beaches as well as their natural beauty.
 The Aeolian Islands have been popular with geologists and vulcanologists from around the world for their unique geological aspects and volcanic activity.
 Out of these eight islands, the most popular ones are mentioned below.